School of Education

 Having now started my third year as a 51-year-old mature student, my advice to anyone who may be thinking they ‘have missed the boat for university’, ignore that thought, it is never too late.
 Fiaz Haque

 The course has given me the skills and confidence I need to be able to believe in myself as an educator.
 After completing several modules I found a passion for social justice, which has inspired me to follow a career within higher education.
-The lecturers have a passion for their subject matter which is infectious, making learning enjoyable.
+The lecturers have a passion for their subject which is infectious, making learning enjoyable.
 I always feel we are on equal terms even though they are teaching me as they are so approachable.

 Enrolling in the course has been the best decision I have made.
 As a mature student, I was worried about entering into full-time education again after 20 years, however, the course content, lecturers, and academic skills sessions quickly made the worry turn into a new passion.
 I have grown so much academically, but also in confidence within myself, since starting the course.
 I now have the ability to fulfil my dream as an educator and plan to continue my studies further.
 Victoria Price